 Commercial trucking is big business in our society.
 Raw materials and finished products are transported from shipping ports to factories and warehouses to community construction sites, retail outlets, and other destinations at a lightning-fast pace.
 In all regions, the increase in commercial truck traffic comes with the increased risk of accidents with passenger vehicles.
-Each year, more than 500,000 tractor-trailer accidents and 10 million accidents involving light trucks take place in the United States.
-More than 3,000 large truck accidents and 16,000 light truck accidents result in fatalities each year.
-Thousands more result in serious injuries.
+In 2021, the Federal Motor Carrier Safety Administration (FMCSA) recorded over 100 injury-causing truck accidents in Rhode Island, alone.

-If you or a loved one has been injured in truck accident that occurred because of another party's negligence, it is important that you have a qualified attorney who knows the law and has the ability to secure the justice you deserve.
+If you or a loved one has been injured in a trucking collision that occurred because of another party's negligence, it is important that you have a qualified attorney who knows the law and has the ability to secure the justice you deserve.

 Common Causes of Truck Accidents